grincc/grin-wallet-api-tutorial/readme.md

 ### Finalizing a transaction

-After all parties have filled in both rounds of Slate generation a transaction Finalized.
-This step adds all participants partial signatures to create the final signature, resulting in a final transaction that is ready to post to a node.
+After all parties have filled in both rounds of Slate generation, a transaction is “Finalized”.
+This step adds all participants’ partial signatures to create the final signature, resulting in a final transaction that is ready to post to a node.

-Note that this function **DOES NOT POST the transaction** to a node for validation.
-This is done in separately via the `post_tx` function.
+Note: This function **DOES NOT POST THE TRANSACTION** to a node for validation.
+This is done separately via the `post_tx` function.

 To finalize the transaction `finalize_tx` must be called, this method receives a `slate` and a `token`.